chicks-net/presentation-notes/just-intro/README.md

 So far I like:

-* Use just to speed development
+* Using just to speed development

 ## Outline